MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-trial-setup.md

 #Customer intent: As a dev, devops, or IT admin, I want to set up the external tenant free trial.
 ---
-# Quickstart: Get started with Microsoft Entra External ID in external tenants
+# Quickstart: Get started with Microsoft Entra External ID free trial

 [!INCLUDE [applies-to-external-only](../includes/applies-to-external-only.md)]